softeng-feup/open-cx-a-programmer-odissey/docs/Guide.md

 ![alt text][mbproximity]
 ![alt text][mbproxfound]

-If a group of more than 2 people are in range of each other the interest that has the most people in common will be display, as to encourage group discussion of common topics.
+If a group of more than 2 people are in range of each other the interest that has the most people in common will be displayed, as to encourage group discussion of common topics.

 ## Voting Mode